jyllandteodosio/7thmedia-airtaxi/wp-content/plugins/login-recaptcha/readme.txt

 I've gone to great lengths to try to make sure this plugin is easy to use and install, that it is compatible with different Wordpress configurations, supports multiple languages, and that you won't accidentally lock yourself out of the admin by using it.
 I use it myself on my own sites as well.
 So far, it just works.

+= Can I help? =

+Yes, please.
+Submit pull requests on <a href="https://github.com/cyberscribe/login-recaptcha">github</a>.

 = I am having trouble with the reCAPTCHA in Internet Explorer =

 Please see <a href="https://support.google.com/recaptcha/answer/6223838?hl=en">this page</a> for help from Google.